claytonmknight/project-4-group-6/README.md

 * **Softmax**: Used in the output layer for multi-class classification problems to convert raw scores into probabilities, ensuring that the sum of the probabilities is 1.

 ## SMOTE / Synthetic Minority Over-sampling Technique ([Documentation](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html))
-At this point in optimization, we took a look at the class imbalance in our dataset, we applied SMOTE.
+At this point in the optimization stages, we took a look at the class imbalance in our dataset, we applied SMOTE.
 This technique generates synthetic samples for the minority class, thereby balancing the dataset and improving the model's ability to learn from the minority class

 ## Early Stopping Callback ([Documentation](https://keras.io/api/callbacks/early_stopping/))
 To prevent overfitting and ensure the model generalizes well to unseen data, we implemented the Early Stopping callback: